 - My rough impression is that people in the EA community (as well as people in general) seem to have a hard time describing what operations management is.
 The 80,000 Hours article doesn’t mention resource flows, or bottlenecks, or other standard/common concepts in operations management.
 I'm hoping that by providing several examples of operations management in distinct contexts I can help to solidify the concept a bit, specifically the manufacturing/production aspect of it.

 - I very much enjoyed eirine’s two posts on So you want to do operations, and I wish that there were several more posts in that series giving more in-depth descriptions.
 I was disappointed to learn that the series ended after only two posts.

 - If people in EA want to describe “everything that supports the core work and allows other people to focus on the core work” then I’d recommend using a term other than operations, because operations already has a meaning in the context of running an organization.
 General management might work, but I think that administration seems to fit the meaning of supporting the core work.
 I’m guessing that 80,000 Hours choose not to use administration due to optics: people tend to associate administration with administrivia rather than with all of the work needed to run an organization.
 While I don’t think it is realistic for me to expect the entire EA community to change their terminology, I at least want to make the case for rectifying names.

 Operations is the core work of a company, and generally involves transforming inputs into outputs.
-Thus, what counts as operations will vary a lot depending on the specific circumstances you are looking at.
+Thus, what counts as operations will vary a lot depending on an organization's specific context and circumstances.
 I strongly agree with the claim that operations is not a single thing.
 However, what I am claiming here is different from the common perception within EA that operations is everything that supports the core work and allows other people to focus on the core work.
 As far as I can tell, this perspective originated with the 80,000 Hours article on operations.